gaalcaras/academic/README.md

 `archive_permalink`: [optional] permalink of the archive page.
 Set to `"/archive"` by default.

+`repo`: [optional] link to your website repo.
+If defined, it's added in the footer.
+Nothing is displayed otherwise.

 #### Author

 `email`: [optional] add email address in about layout.